-Depending on how your marketing strategy is designed, YouTube, Pinterest and StumbleUpon may also provide opportunities, along with Twitter’s video sharing service, Periscope.
+Depending on how your marketing strategy is designed, YouTube, Pinterest and StumbleUpon TikTok may also provide opportunities to reach social media users. along with Twitter’s video sharing service, Periscope.

 KeepCup uses social media to connect with their audience with promotions and community campaigns.

-2. Social Media’s role in your brand strategy
+2. Know where social media sits in your brand strategy

 It’s true that if you watch enough business TV shows, you will see examples of tear-away success created thanks to a brilliant social media campaign.
 But you should remember that’s the reason they are on TV – because they are so unusual.